 Everything from how many B2B leads come from LinkedIn to how to write the perfect LinkedIn article title that’ll maximize your reach.
 You’ll be able to use this post as a go-to resource for all things LinkedIn.
 Make sure you bookmark it to reference later.

-So what are these findings?
+So what are these 58 LinkedIn stats?

 Of those using the platform monthly, up to 40% are accessing it on a daily basis.
 If that is the case, that’s over 100 million professionals you could be targeting every single day.
 To make that even more excited, LinkedIn users typically use the platform to find relevant content, meaning they’ll be much more willing to check out what you’re sharing.
 We’ll dig into that one soon though…

-If you think 500 million is enough for LinkedIn to sit back and celebrate, you couldn’t be more wrong.
-LinkedIn CEO Jeff Weiner has said he wants LinkedIn to be the home of all working professional across the world, and be the central hub for every job posting across the estimated 70 million companies worldwide.
+If you think 700 million is enough for LinkedIn to sit back and celebrate, you couldn’t be more wrong.
+LinkedIn CEO Jeff Weiner has said he wants LinkedIn to be the home of all working professionals across the world, and be the central hub for every job posting across the estimated 70 million companies worldwide.
 As of right now, that number works out to around 3 billion people.
 They’re not done hustling.

 This comes straight from LinkedIn’s Marketing Solutions Blog.
 From a B2B perspective, the decision-makers you’re trying to reach are using LinkedIn.
 If you double down on your LinkedIn efforts, you’ll be able to target the right people in the place they like to spend their scrolling time.

-Another B2B statistic from LinkedIn’s Marketing Solutions Blog that should definitely peak your interest..
+Another B2B statistic from LinkedIn’s Marketing Solutions Blog that should definitely peak your interest.
 This just serves as further proof that LinkedIn is the place to go to reach your ideal customers and clients.

-Last June, Microsoft acquired LinkedIn with a hefty price tag north of $25 billion.
+In June of 2016, Microsoft acquired LinkedIn with a hefty price tag north of $25 billion.
 LinkedIn had been trending down before the acquisition, but have since righted the ship.
 If Microsoft saw $26.2 billion worth of potential in the platform, you shouldn’t turn the blind eye.

 According to LinkedIn and Adweek, Millennials make up a significant chunk of LinkedIn’s total user base.
 Like it or not, Millennials are the decision-makers of the future (and present in many cases).
 As a B2B marketer, this should be seen as a great opportunity to get in front of them now.